Tyrric’s Madness

 “How did you betray her?” asked Keelath

 “I don’t love her,” said Tyrric.
 “I married her… for power.
-To get back at Mirium, and you.
+To get back at Mirium and at you.
 To prove you all… false.”

-Tyrric felt his inner reserves collapsing as he leaned forward over his knees and willed darkness to close over his head again.
-Mirium was running down the hallway with a clatter, crying, “Alelsa!
+Tyrric felt his inner reserves collapsing as he leaned forward and willed darkness to close over his head again.
+Mirium was running down the hallway with a clatter, shouting, “Alelsa!
 Wait!”
-Keelath just looked at him long and hard, shaking his head in disappointment.
+Keelath just looked at him long and hard, shaking his head as if in disappointment.

-Somehow, that hurt worst of all.
-This time, instead of dreaming of a tree, Tyrric dreamed of death.
+Somehow, that little gesture worst of all.
+This time, instead of dreaming of a tree of safety, Tyrric dreamed of death.

 Keelath swept from the room as Mirium’s cries intensified.